 - 1) Shiloh Rd. & Old Redwood Hwy.
 (Saturday midday peak hours) - 2) Shiloh Rd. & Hembree Ln.
-(Saturday midday peak hours) - 3) Shiloh Rd. & US 101 NB Off-ramp (Saturday midday peak hour) - 7) Shiloh Rd. & Casino Entrance 1 (Saturday midday peak hours)
+(Saturday midday peak hours) - 7) Shiloh Rd. & Casino Entrance 1 (Saturday midday peak hours)

-Mitigation measures are detailed in Section 4 and include conversion of split phasing and restriping at Intersection #1, optimizing splits and cycle length at Intersection #2, restriping at Intersection #3, and signalization of Intersection #7.
+Mitigation measures are detailed in Section 4 and include conversion of split phasing and restriping at Intersection #1, optimizing splits and cycle length at Intersection #2, and signalization of Intersection #7.
 With mitigation, the impacted intersections would operate at an acceptable LOS.
 Thus, mitigation would reduce impacts to a less-than-significant level.